About MAGIC

 Robert was raised and educated in the UK earning degrees in Applied Physics and Geophysics & Planetary Physics.
 He moved to North America in 1974 where he worked in the energy and space industries.
 He moved to Whidbey Island in 2002 after becoming partially disabled.
 He has used Macs since 1986.

-He spends most of his time doing volunteer work on the Island - including teaching for MAGIC as well as 4-H, designing and building websites, and providing help solving computer problems at homes and small businesses.
-He lives in Coupeville with his wife Margaret.
+He spends most of his time doing volunteer work - including teaching for MAGIC as well as 4-H, designing and building websites, and providing help solving computer problems at homes and small businesses.
+He lives in Blaine with his wife Margaret.

 Ron Sharp